slhmy/markdown-localizer-rs/README.md

 🤔 However you might actually want to save your post on github with a static blog repo (to make sure you are not going to lose them when blog provider stop their services).

 🥰 A Markdown localizer will help you to wipe out these worries.
-And I'm going to using this tools myself in daily.
+And I'm going to use this tools myself in daily.

 ## Alternate